Pittsburgh-NEH-Institute/Institute-Materials-2017/alexandria/lmnl-alexandria.md

 ## About LMNL and Alexandria

 LMNL and Alexandria both seek to overcome the single-hierarchy limitations of XML.
 LMNL offers a data model for conceptualizing overlap (not necessarily hierarchical) and a syntax for representing it, plus an implementation in Luminscent.
-Alexandria offers an opportunity for a second implementation, whether of original LMNL or of a derivative.
+Alexandria already incorporates a graph-based data model and a graph-based processing model for text, which offers an opportunity for a second implementation, whether of original LMNL or of a derivative.
 Possible avenues for exploration:

 * Alexandria could incorporate a LMNL parser that could import LMNL with overlap already encoded and create the overlapping annotations as part of the import process.
 * Alexandria could incorporate a mechanism for validating LMNL, whether based on CREOLE or independent of it.